gcharot/Zabbix/zjstat/README.md

 ### Principles

 zjstat monitoring is splitted in two phases :
-* Number of java process running which is retrieve with classical zabbix agent check
+* Number of java process running which is retrieved with classical zabbix agent check
 * Memory stats which are sent via zabbix_sender once the number of process are returned.

 Memory stats are send through zabbix_sender in order to make sure all data are sent in the same time interval.